 Monday, September 7, 2020

-Welcome to the 2020 - 2021 school year, the year of the great unknown!
+Welcome to the 2025 - 2026 school year.
 Yes, it is finally time to begin our time together and we are going to do it in style.

-I look forward to this school year, whatever it may bring,
+I look forward to this school year and all that it brings,

 Mo ;-)